PrashantiSharma/PlanetAI/README.md

 # PlanetAI
  This project provides a question answering system that allows users to upload a PDF file, extract the text, and then ask questions related to the contents of that PDF.
 It uses OpenAI’s API via LangChain for natural language processing and querying.
-Here’s a sample README file for your project:

----

-# PDF Question Answering System

-This project provides a question answering system that allows users to upload a PDF file, extract the text, and then ask questions related to the contents of that PDF.
-It uses OpenAI’s API via LangChain for natural language processing and querying.

 ## Features
 - Upload a PDF file.